 Continue to 5 of 5 below.

-- Discuss Punxsutawney Phil and the Groundhog Club’s inner circle.
-Then make inner circle top hats that they can wear for the party.
+- Discuss Punxsutawney Phil and the Groundhog Club’s inner circle—the group of local dignitaries responsible for holding the Groundhog Day every year—then make inner circle top hats that they can wear for the party.

-- Use the top hats to play a version of musical chairs where the kids have to walk around a line of top hats.
+- Use the top hats to play a version of musical chairs, in which the kids have to walk around a line of top hats.
 When the music stops, they must grab a hat and place it on their heads.
 The player left without a hat is out.
-Keep removing one hat and playing like this until... only one player remains.
+Keep removing one hat and playing until only one player remains.

-- Make groundhog sock puppets or paper bag puppets (decorate brown socks or bags to look like groundhogs).
-Turn out the lights, turn on a flashlight and put on a shadow puppet show.
+- Make sock puppets or paper-bag puppets by decorating brown socks or bags to look like groundhogs.
+Turn out the lights, turn on a flashlight, and put on a shadow-puppet show.

 - Play groundhog word games, such as challenging kids to make as many words as they can from the letters in the word "groundhog."

-- Make paper chains that countdown to the first day of spring.
+- Make paper chains that count down to the first true day of spring.

 05 of 05

-- A bag of groundhog food, such as peanuts (check for allergies) or trail mix.
+- A bag of groundhog food, such as peanuts (make sure to check for allergies) or trail mix